 One of the most common ways that toxic grandparents express their manipulation is through the need for constant reassurance that they’re loved.

 It’s hard to see the signs of toxicity when you’re at the mercy of a toxic grandparent.
 One sign that may indicate that your grandparent has become toxic is never give compliments.
 When you hear negative feedback but never anything positive, it may be time to realize it’s time to move on and find someone who will appreciate you for who you are.

 When a grandparent is overbearing, it means you have a toxic grandparent on your hands.
 Being overbearing can include being rude to their grandchildren, nagging them about school and friends, and always having the “know-it-all” attitude.
-In most cases, if it’s not curbed early on by the parents or someone else in the family, this behavior will continue until they make a complete break from the grandchildren.
+In most cases, if it’s not curbed early on by the parents or someone else in the entire family, this toxic behavior will continue until they make a complete break from the grandchildren.

 Lack of Respect for Boundaries

 Grandparents are a blessing, and they work hard to be supportive and loving towards their grandchildren.
 When grandparents take it too far by not respecting boundaries, however, the relationship can become toxic.
-There are many signs of a toxic grandparent such as: making promises their grandchild doesn’t want to keep, giving presents that the child does not want or need, and voicing disapproval of the parents and other grandparents.
+There are many warning signs of a toxic grandparent such as: making promises their grandchild doesn’t want to keep, giving presents that the child does not want or need, and voicing disapproval of the parents and other grandparents.

 Many families face difficulties when it comes to their grandparents.
 Some struggle to understand why they are not always the perfect grandparents every family member wants.
 Grandparents can be very inconsiderate to act in ways that are less than kind to the grandchildren they love, even when they know it’s not appropriate behavior.